symfony/symfony-docs/components/expression_language/extending.rst

 .. tip::

-    You can create an expression function from a PHP function with the :method:`Symfony\\Component\\ExpressionLanguage\\ExpressionFunction::fromPhp` static method::
+    To create an expression function from a PHP function with the :method:`Symfony\\Component\\ExpressionLanguage\\ExpressionFunction::fromPhp` static method::

         ExpressionFunction::fromPhp('strtoupper');